htoomgt/go-gin-rest-api-tutorial/README.md

-# First Go Gin Repository
+# My First Go Gin Repository

-The first go lan respository for rest api with gin frame with the help of youtube tutorial named [TutorialEdge](https://www.youtube.com/watch?v=RkmvVFZJJvs).
+The first go lan respository for rest api with gin framework with the help of youtube tutorial named [TutorialEdge](https://www.youtube.com/watch?v=RkmvVFZJJvs).

 ## To Test Run

-`go run src/*.go`
+At root directory run this `go run src/*.go`

 ## Reference